Mercure (ballet): Music

 Satie evoked a music hall spirit by employing naïve-sounding themes (though their harmonies are not) and popular forms (march, waltz, polka), and in the occasional self-consciously "humorous" scoring.
 The melody of Signes du Zodiaque is given to the tuba, while the comic effect of the transvestite Bain des graces (Bath of The Graces) is heightened by being delicately scored for strings only.
 At the same time, the music steers clear of any direct narrative or illustrative impulses.
-Constant Lambert believed the best example of Mercures abstract quality was the penultimate number Le chaos, "a skillful blending of two previously heard movements, one the suave and sustained Nouvelle danse, the other the robust and snappy Polka des lettres.
+Constant Lambert believed the best example of Mercure's abstract quality was the penultimate number Le chaos, "a skillful blending of two previously heard movements, one the suave and sustained Nouvelle danse, the other the robust and snappy Polka des lettres.
 These two tunes are so disparate in mood that the effect, mentally speaking, is one of complete chaos; yet it is achieved by strictly musical and even academic means which consolidate the formal cohesion of the ballet as a whole."

 The harmonious collaboration Satie enjoyed with Picasso was not shared with Massine.
 Mercure was originally planned as a work lasting eight minutes, but the score grew to nearly twice that length.
 With two other substantial ballets (Milhaud's Salade and the Strauss adaptation Le Beau Danube) and several short divertissements to stage for the Soirées, Massine urged Satie to finish the music as quickly as possible.
 The fact that Satie borrowed an unpublished composition from his Schola Cantorum days, the Fugue-Valse (c.
 1906), for the Danse de tendresse in Tableau I suggests he was indeed rushed by Massine.
 The composer finally wrote to him on April 7, "I can't possibly go any faster, mon cher Ami: I can't hand over to you work which I couldn't defend.
 You who are conscience personified will understand me."
 The piano score was completed on April 17 and the orchestration on May 9.
 Afterwards, Satie never forgave Massine for what he felt was the choreographer's attempt to compromise his work.